 Medicaid redetermination is the process that states use to ensure that Medicaid enrollees continue to be eligible for Medicaid coverage.
 To be eligible for Medicaid, a person’s income has to be fairly low, and some populations are also subject to asset tests.
 So states are required to periodically redetermine enrollees’ eligibility, and disenroll those who no longer meet the eligibility guidelines.

-If a state can determine an enrollee’s continued eligibility using available electronic resources, the enrollee may not have to provide any additional information for the redetermination.
+If a state can determine an enrollee’s continued eligibility using available electronic resources (ex-parte renewal), the enrollee may not have to provide any additional information for the redetermination.
 But if not, the state will send the enrollee a request for more information.
 It’s important to respond to these notices, as coverage will be terminated if requested documentation is not provided.

 Medicaid is jointly run by the federal and state governments, so states have some leeway to set their own Medicaid rules.
 But the federal government maintains various minimum standards for the program, including rules for Medicaid redeterminations:

-.
+During the COVID public health emergency, Medicaid disenrollments have been paused in every state.
 This is due to the Families First Coronavirus Response Act, and the additional federal Medicaid funding that states are receiving during the public health emergency.
-Once the public health emergency period ends, Medicaid redeterminations will resume